lengning/Heatmap-wrapper/README.md

 or (To see heatmap by WaveCrestENI recovered cell order)

-Rscript HC.R WC_example.csv T F T 5 T T Out.pdf GeneList.csv Condition.csv T 3 10 15 8
+Rscript HC.R WC_example.csv T F T 5 T T Out.pdf GeneList.csv Condition.csv T 3 10 15 8 T

 The inputs for the code are: